Dr. Phil Responds To Critics Who Say His Show Exploits The Mentally Ill

 — BuzzFeed News (@BuzzFeedNews) April 26, 2019

 Over the past few years, McGraw has come under fire for interviewing a few celebrities, with some criticizing him for producing exploitive entertainment.
 In 2016, he interviewed actress Shelley Duvall, who is best known for her role as Wendy Torrance in Stanley Kubrick’s The Shining.
-During her appearance on Dr. Phil, Shelley alleged that Robin Williams — who had died two years prior — was, in fact, alive and that he as “shape-shifting.”
+During her appearance on Dr. Phil, Shelley alleged that Robin Williams — who had died two years prior — was, in fact, alive and that he was “shape-shifting.”

 Late last year, as reported by The Inquisitr, former Disney Channel star Orlando Brown was featured on the show.
 During his interview with Dr. Phil, Brown had trouble remembering the ages of his children and indicated that he was, in fact, the son of the late Michael Jackson.